MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-considerations-tasks.md

 - [Project Task Dependency](../developer/entities/msdyn_projecttaskdependency.md)
 - [Bookable Resources](../developer/entities/bookableresource.md)

-Complete the following steps to define a resource loaded WBS.
+To define a resource loaded work breakdown schedule, you must complete the following steps:

 1. Create a new project.
-For more information about how to create a new project, see [msdyn_project](../developer/entities/msdyn_project.md)
+For more information about how to create a new project, see [msdyn_project](../developer/entities/msdyn_project.md).
 2. Create one or more tasks.
-For more information about how to create a task, see [msdyn_projecttask](.../developer/entities/msdyn_projecttask.md)
+For more information about how to create a task, see [msdyn_projecttask](.../developer/entities/msdyn_projecttask.md).
 3. Define the task dependencies.
 4. Assign project team members to the project.
 For more information, see [msdyn_projectteam](../developer/entities/msdyn_projectteam.md).
 5. Assign project team members to the tasks.
-For more information, see [msdyn_resourceassignment](../developer/entities/msdyn_resourceassignment.md) project team members to tasks
+For more information, see [msdyn_resourceassignment](../developer/entities/msdyn_resourceassignment.md).

 ## Project team relationships